T7Q/42-Network-Coding-Challenge/README.md

 [42 Network Coding Challenge](https://www.codingame.com/hackathon/42-coding-challenge) is a multiplayer AI programming competition organized by 42 Network.

 Participants have 7 days to develop an autonomous bot able to play a game.

 The contest took place from April 14 - 21, 2020.

 ## Result
 Reached Top 7% among 358 participants.
-See [leaderboard](https://www.codingame.com/leaderboards/contests/42-coding-challenge/global), my username tkuumola.
+See [leaderboard](https://www.codingame.com/leaderboards/contests/42-coding-challenge/global), my username is tkuumola.

 ## Task
 Quidditch-like game.